vdbrink/vdbrink.github.io/smarthomeserver/home_automations_how_to_start.md

 * My first project was a simple automation to turn on the lights in the living room when the sun goes down.
 * Then I added a presence sensor to turn on the lights only when someone is really in the room.
 * Then I added a light sensor to turn on the lights only when it's dark outside.
 * Then I increased the light level inside based on the light level outside.
-Now the light brightness inside increase gradually when it's getting darker outside.
-You don't notice it now that the lights goes on due to a constant brightness of light in the room.
+Now the light brightness inside increases gradually when it's getting darker outside.
+You don't notice the lights coming on due to the constant brightness of light in the room.
-* Then I extended the automation when it's dark for a certain time, to avoid the lights turning on and off when a dark cloud pass by.
+* Then I extended the automation when it's dark for a certain time, to avoid the lights turning on and off when a dark cloud passes by.

 ### 2. Make automatic backups
 You don't want to lose your settings, automations, and integrations where you spend so many hours on to get it to the state where it is now.